 Co-curator, Jade Barget, writes on Sung Tieu’s Sound TV in her piece below, originally published as part of the project.
 We’re excited to share Jade’s essay and the Nameless. echoes, spectres, hisses project and its aural exploration, screening online until July 27th.

-When a sound is indefinitely reverberated, who thinks of doubting his ears?
+When a sound is indefinitely reverberated, who thinks of doubting their ears?
 (1)

 On Sung Tieu’s Sound TV